akrogolf/ratrig/README.md

 # ratrig

 roughly 1kg per panel.
-These are very trick to print, especially without an enclosure.
+These are very tricky to print, especially without an enclosure.

 I ended up printing them wtiha  0.8 CHT at 0.3 layer ehight.
 3 bottom layers, 1 top layer.
 15% cubic infill.
 Anymore than 1 top layer, it will quickly warp. and "long line infills will make it warp, need to use hex, 3d hex, or gyroid.